-One of my favourite things about being a part of the travel community is following other bloggers’ adventures.
-I stumbled upon a recent post from Ayngelina at Bacon is Magic.
-I was inspired by her recent post I’m So Over Hostels and the comments she received.
-We all have our personal preference, but I was surprised to see how many negative comments her post received about hostelling.
-I’m a hosteller by heart.
-I love being able to crash in cheap places, right in the centre of town, with like-minded travellers, and sometimes in rooms with interesting character.
-I wouldn’t want it any other way!
+Before I began Airbnb-ing I was a hosteller.
+I still do enjoy hostels if I am travelling solo.
+You can crash in cheap places, right in the centre of town, and sometimes in rooms with interesting character.
 Aside from being great value, the hostels I’ve stayed at in the past have actually been better than many hotels I’ve seen.
-Most people cringe when I tell them where I’m staying, but despite some of the misconceptions, I want to finally prove that hostel travel can be way better than hotel travel.
+Most people cringe when I tell them where I’m staying, but despite some of the misconceptions a lot of times hostel travel can be way better than hotel travel.

-On a recent trip to Madrid I stayed at THC Bergantin, a hostel that should really be a hotel and which I think dispels any myths about staying in one.
+On a recent trip to Madrid I stayed at THC Bergantin, a luxury hostel which I think dispels a lot of the myths about staying in hostels.

 The entrance and staircase are sketchy and shabby but our room was far from it!
 A widescreen plasma TV, personal balcony, awesome decor, free wifi (this is key), and travel-size shampoos (which saved me a few extra euros).
 Unfortunately, we didn’t know about the on-going construction outside our window until we got there, so the view of the lively street below wasn’t much of a view but it was still nice to open up the French doors in the morning and hear birds-chirping.
-The daily cleaning service was a surprising touch!
-We had fresh towels and our pillows plumped every morning, something I definitely wasn’t expecting in a hostel (but then again, there’s nothing ‘hostel’ about this place!)
+The daily cleaning service was a surprising touch.
+We had fresh towels and our pillows plumped every morning, something I definitely wasn’t expecting in a hostel.

 The doors opened into the lobby…